Background

 Average Performance Car Insurance Costs

-Performance car insurance premiums vary widely based on the specific model, your age, location, and driving history.
-Here are typical annual premiums for popular performance cars based on aggregated quote data from UK comparison platforms:[10][11]
+Premiums vary widely based on the specific model, your age, location, and driving history.
+Here are typical annual premiums for popular performance cars[8]:

-Premiums assume clean driving record, secure parking, and comprehensive cover.
-Younger drivers (under 25) or those with claims/convictions will pay significantly more.
+Premiums assume a clean driving record, secure parking, and comprehensive cover.
+Younger drivers under 25 or those with claims and convictions will pay significantly more.
+Location matters too – drivers in London and the West Midlands pay considerably more than those in rural areas[8].

 Modified Car Insurance